 Maryam is regularly instructed to prosecute and defend in the Crown Court, Youth Court and Magistrates’ Court in a wide range of cases including violence, sexual offences, drugs and driving offences.
 She has experience of dealing with cases involving expert evidence and vulnerable clients and witnesses.

 Successful defence of a youth charged with careless driving following an accident which led to two teenagers suffering multiple serious and permanent injuries.

 Represented a defendant accused of kidnapping a child and driving him to the home of two co-defendants where he was subsequently violently assaulted.

 Represented a defendant accused of being involved in a sophisticated conspiracy to commit a courier fraud.
 The case required analysis of telephone downloads and cell-site evidence.

 Successfully defended a youth charged with armed robbery using a firearm.
 The client was acquitted following arguments about the Crown’s evidence and a successful submission of no case to answer.

 Successful defence of a client charged with multiple domestic assaults on his ex-partner.
-The trial took two days and three witnesses gave evidence for the prosecution.
-The case involved the careful analysis of thousands of text and Facebook messages.
+The case involved the analysis of thousands of text and Facebook messages.

 Successful defence of a client charged with multiple domestic assaults on his wife.
-The trial took two days and three witnesses gave evidence for the prosecution.
 The case involved applications being made to the family court for the disclosure of sensitive evidence.

-Maryam represents Claimants and Defendants in a range of civil matters including road traffic accidents, personal injury, credit hire and contract disputes.
+Maryam represents Claimants and Defendants in a range of civil matters including road traffic accidents, personal injury and credit hire disputes.
 In addition to conducting trials, Maryam is also frequently instructed for case management conferences, applications for interim injunctions and stage 3 hearings.
 She regularly undertakes written advisory work on liability and quantum for personal injury damages.